stevenwalton/Geant4Tutorials/README.md

 Remember that if you would like to add more options (such as data, graphics libraries, or multithreading) you can just run the cmake in your build directory and add them.

-Standard Options are located on page 17 of this document (section 2.3.1).
-Please read it
+Standard Options are located on [page 15](http://geant4.web.cern.ch/geant4/UserDocumentation/UsersGuides/InstallationGuide/fo/BookInstalGuide.pdf#page=15) of this document.
+Please read it.

 Suggested Install
 ----------------------